OCA/sale-workflow/sale_order_type/readme/DESCRIPTION.rst

 This module adds a typology for the sales orders.
-In each different type, you can define, invoicing and refunding journal, a warehouse, a sequence, the shipping policy, the invoicing policy, a payment term, a pricelist and an incoterm.
+In each different type, you can define, invoicing and refunding journal, a warehouse, a stock route, a sequence, the shipping policy, the invoicing policy, a payment term, a pricelist and an incoterm.

 You can see sale types as lines of business.